 Electricity reached the station in 1960, the same year that Keeper Ewart A. Keeping retired after serving at the lighthouse since 1926.
 Following automation of the station, the dwelling was moved a quarter of a mile up the road in 1960, where it served for a time as a cabin for overnight guests.

 A barn built around 1906 was removed in 1954, and an oil house built in 1939 was removed in 1959, when the last keeper retired.

 In 1998, the Cape Bear Lighthouse was leased to the newly formed Northumberland Community Development Corporation, which restored the tower, added the Marconi Museum, and opened the complex to the public.

 After surveying commercial fishermen and recreational boaters regarding the need for a light at Cape Bear, the Coast Guard decided to replace the Cape Bear Lighthouse with a light on a metal tower.
-A new square, skeletal tower was erected near the lighthouse in May of 2011 and now serves as the official Cape Bear Light.
-The projected cost to move the lighthouse is $100,000.
+A new square, skeletal tower was erected near the lighthouse in May 2011 and now serves as the official Cape Bear Light.

 Cape Bear Lighthouse and Marconi Station Incorporated purchase fifty hectares of land roughly 400 metres east of the lighthouse and hoped to move the structure in October 2014, after receiving ownership from the Department of Fisheries and Oceans.
 “It’s about the only thing we have left down in southern Kings County.
 It’s one of the last symbols,” said group president Wallace Jorden.